 In the beginning, I will show you how to read Basic Hiragana alphabet letters.

 Here is the Hiragana chart.
-You can see the Roman alphabets in the table.
+You can see the Roman alphabet in the table.
 It’s called Romaji, which offers you a hint of how to pronounce the letters.
 But don’t rely on them too much.
 I will explain the reason later.

 Let’s read the Hiragana alphabet together.
 Please listen to the audio and repeat afterward.